Botswana women's national under-18 basketball team

 The Botswana women's national under-18 basketball team is a national basketball team of Botswana, administered by the Botswana Basketball Association (BBA).

-It represents the country in international under-18 (under age 18) women's basketball competitions.
+It represents the country in international under-18 women's basketball competitions.

+FIBA U18 Women's AfroBasket

+So far, Botswana's only participation at the FIBA U18 Women's AfroBasket was in 2014, where they finished in 8th place.